Cartoon: You Read Blog Posts?

 Rob Cottingham is a cofounder of social media strategy firm Social Signal, a blogger since 2001, and the pen behind Noise to Signal for the past three years.
 Find him on Twitter at @robcottingham.

-Dear Gurus: Let’s Talk Less and Listen More
+Dear Gurus: It’s Time to Talk Less and Listen More